-Visually, this panna cotta is a feast for the eyes.
+Visually, this famous Mediterranean dessert is a feast for the eyes.
 The vibrant pink color of the compote makes the perfect contrast to something as pale and delicate as the vanilla-flavored pudding.
 Sweet, sour, and delicate, this dessert is sure to give your taste buds an explosion.

 If there’s a party coming up, you can definitely prepare this buttermilk custard dessert for your meal in advance.
 However, make sure to keep the custard, and the compote separated and only assemble them just before serving.

 Moist, intensely flavorful, and super indulgent, chocolate zucchini cake is easily an all-time family favorite.
 Thanks to the shredded zucchinis, this dessert has incredible moisture yet no significant taste.
 I bet your kids won’t even notice any veggie flavor in it.